 The touch sensor is called a Tactile sensor.
 It is an electronic sensor that is used for detecting and recording physical touch.

-Capacitive touch sensor, resistive touch sensor are the best example of touch sensor.
+Capacitive touch sensors, resistive touch sensors are the best example of the touch sensor.

-It is used in industrial applications like switches for turn on/off light, remote control by the air conditioner (AC), door open/close operation, elevator, and robotics, smartphones, so on.
+It is used in industrial applications like switches for turning on/off lights, remote control by the air conditioner (AC), door open/close operation, elevator, and robotics, smartphones, so on.

-An oximeter is one of the best example of a touch-based sensor to detect oxygen levels in the human body.
+An oximeter is one of the best examples of a touch-based sensor to detect oxygen levels in the human body.